Cervical Cancer Screening (Pap Test)

 Group Health recommends that women get routine Pap tests if they are between 21 and 65 years of age, still have a uterus, and have ever been sexually active with either a man or a woman.

 Starting at age 21, we recommend a Pap test every 3 years through age 29.
-Beginning at age 30, women should get a Pap test every 3 or 5 years, depending on their personal testing schedules.
+Beginning at age 30, most women should get a Pap test every 5 years, along with a test that includes HPV screening.
 Most women will not need to continue to get Pap tests after age 65.

 Even if you've had only one sexual experience, and it was years ago, you should have Pap tests regularly.
 Continue to have Pap tests until age 65, even after you're no longer sexually active.